 Case Studies Amazon Web Services

-For over 15 years, Amazon Web Services (AWS) has been the world’s most comprehensive and broadly adopted cloud offering.
-As the leading cloud computing company in the U.S., AWS is continually growing its business and tech workforce.
-In 2017, to address demand, AWS began the site selection search to find a new corporate campus on the East Coast devoted to its cloud computing services.
+Amazon Web Services (AWS), the world's most comprehensive and broadly adopted cloud, is continually growing its business and tech workforce to address demand.
+In 2017, AWS began a site selection search to find a new corporate campus on the East Coast devoted to its cloud computing services.

 The requirements: top talent and accessibility to major metro areas.

 The Virginia Solution

 With the demand to hire over 1,000 employees, it was critical for AWS to locate in a place with a sustainable pipeline of tech talent.

 The Commonwealth hosts the largest data center market in the world, and Northern Virginia is home to more than 35% (~150) of all known hyperscale data centers worldwide.
 Already at the forefront of emerging sectors like cloud computing, cybersecurity, and software development, Virginia is committed to technology and innovation.
 With the highest concentration of tech workers in the nation, a steady pipeline of IT talent flocks to Northern Virginia annually – many of which matriculate from the state’s nationally recognized colleges and universities.

 As a global powerhouse, AWS also required strategic access to its domestic and international facilities.
 Virginia’s mid-Atlantic location borders the nation’s capital and provides a gateway to domestic and global markets.
 Proximity to three major international airports places 60% of the U.S. population within a two-hour flight of Virginia, and 47% of the U.S. population lives within a one-day drive.